 IF YOU HAVE MULTIPLE QUESTIONS, PUT THEM IN A NUMBERED LIST

-This one is tricky because some people may think that a numbered list of questions comes across as too formal or harsh, while others will appreciate the clarity of your agenda.
+This one is tricky because some people may think that a numbered list of questions comes across as too formal or harsh, while others will appreciate your clarity.
 You’ll need to experiment and see what works for your particular audience.
 What I can say is that when I ask several questions within a paragraph format, many readers will respond to only one or two of my queries—leaving me to send out another email to address the outstanding issues.
 When I transfer my questions to a numbered list, I usually receive all the answers in one round.

 - DON’T USE EMAIL FOR CONFLICT RESOLUTION

 Clients often ask me how to respond to conflict via email.
 Here’s my answer: Don’t.
 Just don’t.
 No matter how clear you are, how careful, how reasonable, how respectful—whatever—email is still much more likely to escalate problems than resolve them.
 When friction already exists, both parties are predisposed to interpret each other’s words in the most negative way possible.
 And if your colleague can’t see your body language or hear your voice, the likelihood of an unhappy outcome just increases.

 My best advice?
 When you receive an email that’s attempting to resolve a conflict, reply like this:

 - Reflect back a very brief description of the situation—one sentence.